William Kitchiner: The Cook's Oracle

 Caricature of Richard Martin, William Kitchiner, Samuel Phillips Eady: Martin's Bill in Operation (published 1824).

 Kitchiner's most well-known book The Cook's Oracle, full title Apicius Redivivus, or the Cook's Oracle, was first published in 1817.
 It is also known as The Cook's Oracle: Containing receipts for plain cookery on the most economical plan for private families, etc.

 The Cook's Oracle includes eleven ketchup recipes, including two each for mushroom, walnut and tomato ketchups, one each for cucumber, oyster, cockle and mussel ketchups, and also a recipe for Wow-Wow sauce.

 The book contains what may be one of the earliest references to crisps, in a recipe for "Potatoes fried in Slices or Shavings", which instructs the reader to "peel large potatoes, slice them about a quarter of an inch thick, or cut them in shavings round and round, as you would peel a lemon; dry them well in a clean cloth, and fry them in lard or dripping".

+Optics

+Kitchiner maintained a collection of over 51 telescopes and published extensively on optical science.
+His largest contribution was that of the invention of the pancratic eyetube, a magnification device for both celestial and terrestrial observations.
+He gifted the patent to the Dollond family for manufacturing and detailed the invention in The economy of Eyes" (1824).

 Life

 Kitchiner was born in 1778, the son of a prosperous merchant.
 His father's legacy meant he did not have to work, but instead was able to live on his own means.
 Although claiming to have been educated at Eton and Glasgow, he attended neither institution, but the link to Glasgow enabled him to claim to be a medical doctor (M.D.), a claim no-one checked.

+He was the grandson of James Cecil, 6th Earl of Salisbury.
+His mother, Mary Cecil-Grave, was the illegitimate daughter of Cecil and Cecil’s mistress, Mary Grave.